guillaumeRG/ONlineKmeanClustering/README.md

 first number : number of iteration for online mini batch k mean clustering

 -p : to plot
+-pp : stream plot (add a drop of performance)

--f : to save plot to file
+-p -f "filename": to save plot to file